 Avoid too much hot air as this will affect the leaves.
 Spraying a water mist in the summer and within a warm, artificially heated room will help.

 Like most houseplants, spider plants are mildly toxic if eaten.
 They may cause some discomfort and vomiting when eaten.
 Keep away from animals and children.

 Spider Plant Varieties

-Spider plants are those type of plants that everyone loves and enjoys in their homes.
-Very easy to propagate from the little plantlets that shoot out they are quite possibly the perfect houseplants.
-Come check out the selection at City Floral Garden Center.
+Spider plants are those types of plants that everyone loves and enjoys in their homes.
+Despite the creepy-crawly name, the spider plant is among the most popular hanging or trailing houseplants.
+Very easy to propagate from the little plantlets that shoot out, they are quite possibly the perfect houseplants.
+Come check out the selection of spider plants at City Floral Garden Center.

 Bonnie Spider Plant

 Chlorophytum Comosum 'Bonnie'

 Bonnie spider plant is an interesting houseplant that has leaves that curl and twist.
 It grows just as beautifully in traditional containers on mantles, in windowsills, on tabletops, and hanging baskets.

 Chlorophytum Comosum 'Hawaiian'